kulaskulas/weather-app/README.md

   will use the application outdoor with light reflections high contrast so it is best that application is in dark theme.

-- I use monolithic approach for this application because it is a simple and small application only,i used the laravel backend as api wrapper only to hide the api key for openweather since it is only free account and only limited request is available so i need to hide the api key, i put it in .env and accessed it in api.routes.
+- I used the laravel backend as api wrapper only to hide the api key for openweather since it is only free account and only limited request is available so i need to hide the api key, i put it in .env and accessed it in api.routes.